Student Science for DNA Day

-Help students better understand DNA with student STEM projects from Science Buddies.
+Help students better understand DNA with hands-on student STEM projects from Science Buddies!

 National DNA Day is an annual celebration that marks the completion of the Human Genome Project in April 2003 and the discovery of the double helix of DNA in 1953.